ycm-core/YouCompleteMe/README.md

 are Vim's filetype strings delimited by commas and values are lists of strings, where the strings are the triggers.

+Setting key-value pairs on the dictionary _adds_ semantic triggers to the internal default set (listed below).
+You cannot remove the default triggers, only add new ones.

 A "trigger" is a sequence of one or more characters that trigger semantic completion when typed.
 For instance, C++ (`cpp` filetype) has `.` listed as a trigger.
 So when the user types `foo.`, the semantic engine will trigger and